Ultimate Fifth Wheel Connection base losing grip during a trip?

 Make sure the bottom of the base is making good contact with the bed of the truck – look for bed bolts or other things that might protrude above the corrugation in the bed.
 Also check that the bed itself is flat, not curved.

 Sometimes the bed liner material is more prone to allow the base to slip – or if you don’t have a liner, sometimes the metal to metal allows some slippage.
-In that case a great recommendation we received from a customer is the inclusion of a rubber pad underneath the Ultimate base.
-He bought (and recommended) a very inexpensive one from Tractor Supply that you may want to try one out (click this link: Rubber Mat).
+In that case we recommend our Anti-Slip Kit.
+It’s a 41-1/2” x 37-1/2” rubber mat that provides better grip between the Ultimate Connection with the bed.

 Check to see if the coupler tube is bottoming out inside of the hitch to the point where the top bolt may not be pulling up enough on the tube to make the base fully tighten down on the gooseneck ball.
 If so, you may need a shorter coupler tube.